jamiedidthis/quartz/content/notes/ai and the heirarchy of intelligence.md

 Emphasis mine.
 And of course both ideas capitalize (word intended) on fear too: fear of the “other,” fear of losing our precarious place in the hierarchy, fear of failing to meet our standards of production, fear of “wasting time.”

-Thankfully she notes we always have the power to [[notes/fluid stories|tell different stories]].
+Thankfully she notes we always have the power to [[notes/healthy stories are fluid not fixed|tell different stories]].